logo

 Hard Breach – account closed, no refund

-Soft Breach means the position is liquidated immediately and further trading can resume once exposure is back within limits.
+Soft Breach = Position is liquidated immediately, trading can resume once exposure is back within limits.

-Hard Breach means the program ends and any outstanding fees or payouts are forfeited.
+Hard Breach = Account ends, any outstanding fees or payouts are forfeited.

 detail